xieweiAlex/English_Learning/words/2021/words-Mar.md

 It was a **vantage** point for her “try stuff out” exploration project, so she reached out to the organization And **in no time** she was miserable.

-her colleagues, sick of the Melanie money **lament**, had begun avoiding her
+Her colleagues, sick of the Melanie money **lament**, had begun avoiding her
 his one solution, though not impossible, was taking too long to achieve and had a **lousy chance** of success
 You are **legion**, Each of us is many. then see what you have to say to yourself and **jot down** your ideas.